 With the mixer on low

-and smooth the top with an offset spatula.
+and smooth the top with the back of a spoon or an offset spatula.
+Bake

-pan on a wire rack for 10 minutes.
+pan, placed on a wire rack, for about 10 minutes.
 Then place a wire rack on top of the cake pan and

 invert, lifting off the pan.
-Re-invert.
-Once the cake has completely
+Remove the parchment paper and then turn the

 Chocolate Frosting: Place

-the confectioners' sugar, cocoa powder, butter and milk in a heatproof bowl over
+the powdered sugar, cocoa powder, butter and milk in a heatproof bowl placed over

 a saucepan of simmering water.
 Stir the mixture until it becomes smooth